At a Glance

 Some tips for your application 🫡

-Highlight Relevant Experience: In your CV and cover letter, emphasise any previous training or teaching experience you have.
-Include specific examples of how you've identified training needs and developed training programmes in the past.
+Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience in training or development roles.
+Provide specific examples of how you've identified training needs and delivered effective training sessions.

 How to prepare for a job interview at Brightwork Ltd